hugoycj/Instant-angelo/README.md

 # Instant-angelo: Build high-fidelity Digital Twin within 20 Minutes!
 ![](assets/demo.gif)

+## News (2023.12.22)
+We are excited to announce that we have added a reimplementation of [UniSDF](https://fangjinhuawang.github.io/UniSDF/) to our project!
+UniSDF is a general purpose differentiable renderer proposed in the UniSDF paper that achieves state-of-the-art results on 3D reconstruction for reflection objects.

+Please check out the [reflection](#reflection) mode to experience the improvements firsthand!
+In reflection mode, UniSDF demonstrates its ability to reconstruct reflective surfaces.
+We believe this addition will push Instant-angelo to new heights in rapid photorealistic neural 3D reconstructions.
+Further experiments and improvements on leveraging UniSDF will be conducted later.

 ## Introduction
 Neuralangelo facilitates high-fidelity 3D surface reconstruction from RGB video captures.
 It enables the creation of digital replicas of both small-scale objects and large real-world scenes, derived from common mobile devices.
 These digital replicas, or 'twins', are represented with an exceptional level of three-dimensional geo-detail.